 How To Use Data-Driven Design To Drive Design Decisions?

-Data collection comes in two flavors: quantitative and qualitative.
+Data collection comes in two flavours: quantitative and qualitative.

 Quantitative decisions are measurable and comparable.
 A designer can use this hard, numerical data to then inform their design.
 For example, comparing conversion rates using different designs.